 GP/RLLP LP LLC Corp.
-A partner's or member's interest is transferable, but the assignee only gets the income interest.
-Shares are freely transferable, subject to restrictions in the organizational documents Unless provided otherwise the assignee only becomes a partner/member with the unanimous consent of the other partners/ members.
+A partner's or mer assignee only gets Shares are freely transferable, subject to restrictions in the organizational documents Unless provided otherwise the assignee only becomes a partner/member with the unanimous consent of the other partners/ members.
 The partnership/operating agreement can limit a partner/member's right to withdraw or assign his interest.
-3.003